 Things to Consider When Choosing a Fulfillment Center

-If you’ve been struggling to keep up with orders and manage your own inventory, a fulfillment center may seem like the perfect solution.
-While 3PL providers have the ability to take the burden of order fulfillment off your shoulders, there are some things you need to consider before you commit.
+A fulfillment center may seem like the perfect solution if you’ve been struggling to keep up with orders and manage your own inventory.
+While 3PL providers can take the burden of order fulfillment off your shoulders, there are some things you need to consider before you commit.

 First and foremost, you need to determine whether it’s a cost-effective solution to start using a fulfillment center.
-Prices vary from one provider to another but will include costs for things like warehouse space, equipment, warehouse management, staff salaries, worker’s compensation and liability insurance, packaging supplies, postage, and more.
-Some 3PL providers offer a flat rate while others add individual fees per task such as picking and packing.
+Prices vary from provider to provider but will include costs for things like warehouse space, equipment, warehouse management, staff salaries, worker’s compensation and liability insurance, packaging supplies, postage and more.
+Some 3PL providers offer a flat rate while others add individual fees per task, such as picking and packing.

-In many cases, outsourcing your order fulfillment services costs more than doing the work yourself, but what you’ll really be saving is time.
-If managing your inventory and fulfilling orders is holding you back from doing the work you need to grow your business, it may be worth the extra cost to outsource.
+In many cases, outsourcing your order fulfillment services costs more than doing the work yourself, but what you’ll be saving is time.
+If managing your inventory and fulfilling orders is holding you back from doing the work you need to grow your business, outsourcing may be worth the extra cost.

 With these factors in mind, here is a simple process to follow when choosing a 3PL provider: